opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 To create a cluster metrics monitor:

 1. In the **OpenSearch Plugins** menu, select **Alerting**.
-1. Select the **Monitors** tab, then **Create monitor**.
+2. Select the **Monitors** tab and then **Create monitor**.
-2. Select the **Per cluster metrics monitor** option.
+3. Select **Per cluster metrics monitor**.
-3. In the Query pane, choose the **Request type** from the dropdown.
+4. In the Query pane, choose a **Request type** from the dropdown.
-4. (Optional) To filter the API response to use only certain path parameters, enter those parameters under **Path parameters**.
-Most APIs that can be used to monitor cluster status support path parameters as described in their documentation (for example, comma-separated lists of index names).
+5. (Optional) To filter the API response to use only certain path parameters, enter those parameters under **Path parameters**.
+Most APIs that can be used to monitor cluster status support path parameters, as described in their respective documentation (for example, comma-separated lists of index names).
+To see an example of the response, select **Preview query**.
-5. In the Triggers pane, add conditions to trigger an alert.
+6. In the Triggers pane, add conditions to trigger an alert.
 The trigger condition autopopulates a Painless ctx variable.
 For example, a cluster monitor watching for cluster stats uses the trigger condition `ctx.results[0].indices.count <= 0`, which triggers an alert based on the number of indexes returned by the query.
 For more specificity, add any additional Painless conditions supported by the API.
 To see an example of the condition response, select **Preview condition response**.
-6. In the Actions pane, define how users are to be notified when a trigger condition is met.
+7. In the Actions pane, define how users are to be notified when a trigger condition is met.
-7. Select **Create**.
+8. Select **Create**.
 The new monitor appears in the **Monitors** list.

 ### Supported APIs

 Trigger conditions use responses from the following cat API endpoints.
-Most APIs that can be used to monitor cluster status support path parameters as described in their documentation (for example, comma-separated lists of index names).
+Most APIs that can be used to monitor cluster status support path parameters, as described in their respective documentation (for example, comma-separated lists of index names).
 They do not support query parameters.

 - [_cluster/health]({{site.url}}{{site.baseurl}}/api-reference/cluster-health/)
 - [_cluster/stats]({{site.url}}{{site.baseurl}}/api-reference/cluster-stats/)